 I also took the news that I didn’t actually have somewhere to stay that night after all with better grace and more calm than I might have expected.
 For a start, I desperately hoped the lad was mistaken, but a couple of chats with other locals I met out and about soon disabused me of that notion.

-At the end of the road was, bizarrely, a perfume factory.
+At the end of the road was, bizarrely, a Perfume Studio.
 Because why not?

-The perfume factory had a café attached, which seemed pretty popular (one of the locals I’d accosted to ask about the hotel was on his way there with visiting family).
-The café provided further drinks, proper food and another batch of confirmations that the hotel was dead as a dodo.
+The Perfume Studio had a café attached — the Aroma Café — which seemed pretty popular (one of the locals I’d accosted to ask about the hotel was on his way there with visiting family).
+This provided further drinks, proper food and another batch of confirmations that the hotel was dead as a dodo.

 Unexpectedly, the café also provided phone signal so long as I stood outside in one particular spot and didn’t move more than two metres in any direction.
 This was enough to call a friend who’d sent me a text message and I took the time to just sit there and chat, looking down at Loch Ewe and generally refusing to get stressed.

 Actually, this part of the walk was always going to involve a small amount of refusing to be stressed.
 The road had ended at the perfume factory and a track continued up nearby Meall Camas an Fhèidh (‘deer bay hill’).
 This wasn’t too steep and only had 90 m to climb to reach the summit but I knew that, when it did, it too would end and then I’d have no path at all to follow.